Deformation Theory and Hopf Actions on Koszul Algebras: Hopf algebra actions and smash products

-} \end{definition} For $S$ a Koszul algebra, we call a PBW deformation of $S\# H$ a {\em Hopf-Koszul Hecke algebra}.
+For $S$ a Koszul algebra, we call a PBW deformation of $S\# H$ a {\em Hopf-Koszul Hecke algebra}.
 Special cases include the graded affine Hecke algebras defined by Lusztig~\cite{Lusztig88,Lusztig89} and the symplectic reflection algebras introduced by Drinfeld~\cite{Drinfeld}, then Etingof and Ginzburg~\cite{EG}, for $H$ the group ring of a finite group.
 We note that these cases in the literature are in fact strong PBW deformations (see~\cref{defn:strongPBW}).
-Other examples are in~\cite{EGG05,FlakeSahi,GK07,Khare,KT10,LSS,WW}.
+See~\cite{EGG05,FlakeSahi,GK07,Khare,KT10,LSS,WW} for other examples.

 Every PBW deformation $\cH$ of $S\# H$ is a quotient of $T_{H}(H\ot V\ot H)$ by an ideal of filtered relations with a choice of ideal generators under which the homogeneous version $\cH_{\hh}$ is $T_H(H\ot V \ot H)/(\R' \cup \R)\cong S\# H$.
 Thus every PBW deformation $\cH$ is a quotient